kazurayam/kazurayam-ks-testobject-testcase-association-tracer/README.md

 }
 ```

-In one case, the "foo" TestObject will be seen used, and the "bar" unsed.
+In one case, the "foo" TestObject will be seen used, and the "bar" unused.
 In another case, the "foo" will be seen unused and the "bar" used.
-It depends on the "condition".
-My plug-in is not intelligent enough to report that *both of foo and bar are used*.
+These cases depend on the "condition".
+My plug-in is not intelligent enough to report that *both of "foo" and "bar" are used*.

 >A possible workaround for this difficulty for me would be: